The Tower of London is a UNESCO World Heritage Site.

 All World Heritage Sites are required by UNESCO to have a Management Plan.

-Historic Royal Palaces has recently been through a process of revising and updating the WHS Management Plan for the next five years, in line with UNESCO’s requirements.
-The Plan, adopted in 2016, sets out the management objectives for the Tower, supported by actions, which reflect the opportunities, challenges and issues faced.
+Historic Royal Palaces draft WHS Management Plan 2025-2030 has been developed in line with UNESCO’s requirements.
+It sets out the management objectives for the Tower, supported by actions, which reflect the opportunities, challenges and issues faced.

-The Plan has been written in consultation with the Tower of London WHS Consultative Committee, a group including on-site partners, the relevant local authorities and heritage specialists.
+The draft Plan has been approved and endorsed by the HRP Trustees and Tower of London WHS Consultative Committee, a group including on-site partners, the relevant local authorities and heritage specialists.
 The Committee provides a forum for consulting on issues affecting the Tower and its environs.

 World Heritage Site Management Plan